Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Formalism

 Graphene is a 2-dimensional single atomic layer of carbon atoms tightly bound into a honeycomb lattice~\cite{geim2007rise}.
 Near the Dirac point, electrons in graphene follow the linear dispersion relation

 where $v_F$ is the Fermi velocity of electrons in graphene, whose values remain within the range $0.003c$-$0.01c$~\cite{vg_nature}.
 In one direction, electrons in graphene do not follow a quadratic relation between energy and momentum ($\epsilon = p^2/(2m)$) like in the nonrelativistic case.
 On the other hand, its velocity ($v_F$) is not close to the speed of light ($c$), so no relativistic corrections are expected.
 In that sense, electrons in graphene follow neither relativistic nor nonrelativistic.
 So, its different properties may not be the same as expected for traditional nonrelativistic or relativistic matters as shown in Refs.~\cite{TZW,CWA}, for thermodynamics~\cite{TZW} and dissipative viscous~\cite{CWA} properties.
-In this regard, thermal and electrical conductivity for the graphene (G) case may also be interesting to compare with nonrelativistic (NR) and ultrarelativistic (UR) cases, which are studied in the present work.
-In sub-sec.~(\ref{sec:NF}), we have gone through the first non-fluid type framework description, which is traditionally adopted in standard books of solid state physics~\cite{ashcroft2022solid,devanathan2021wiedemann,Pathria:1996hda,pillai2006solid,puri1997solid}.
-Next, in sub-sec.~(\ref{sec:F}), we have extended our framework towards fluid type description.
+In this regard, thermal and electrical conductivity for the graphene (G) case may also be interesting to compare with nonrelativistic (NR) and ultrarelativistic (UR) cases.